Skills In Demand Visa

 Australia's skilled migration landscape has undergone a significant transformation.
 The former Temporary Skill Shortage (TSS) visa (subclass 482) has been replaced by the new and improved Skills in Demand (SID) visa (subclass 482).
 This visa is the primary pathway for skilled workers seeking to live and work in Australia, and it offers clearer, faster, and more flexible pathways to permanent residency.

-The SID visa is designed to be responsive to Australia's labor market, ensuring that businesses can access the skilled talent they need while offering a fair and streamlined process for migrants.
+The SID visa is designed to be responsive to Australia's labour market, ensuring that businesses can access the skilled talent they need while offering a fair and streamlined process for migrants.

 The SID visa framework consists of three distinct streams: